blocknetdx/blocknet-docs/xrouter.md

 maxfee=0.2
 ```
 * 'wait' parameter defines how long the client waits for a reply from the server.
 Default value is 20000 milliseconds
-* 'confirmations' parameter is the default number of confirmation
+* 'consensus_nodes' parameter is the default number of servicenode_consensus_number
 * 'maxfee' is the maximum fee you are willing to pay. in [Main] section it is the absolute maximum, and it is possible to set maximum per-command per-chain in other sections.
 All service nodes that have fees higher than your maxfee will not be queried.
 The default value is maxfee=0 (so by default only you will be able to use only free calls).
 Set maxfee=-1 if you don't want any limits.

 ### XRouter fees